JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 Pod: network-app-deployment-66ffb56b96-x4m9n, Node: aks-nodepool1-35510824-vmss000001, Zone: uksouth-2
 ```

-So both apps are running in the availability zone 2.
+So, both apps are running in the availability zone 2.

-Let's generate some files to the disk and list them using rest API of the `storage-app`:
+Let's generate some files to the disk and list them using the rest API of the `storage-app`:

 ```console
 $ curl -s -X POST \